abax1/cv/cv.md

 ---

 ## Portfolio (Recent Projects)

+- **AI-Powered Food Supply Intelligence Platform**
+  - **Overview**: As a key member of the Armakuni team in London, contributed to designing and building an AI-  powered food supply intelligence platform tailored for the UAE market.
+  - **DevOps Impact**:
+  - **Collaboration & Agile Development**: Actively participated in pair programming and embraced agile methodologies, ensuring rapid iterations and quality deliverables.
+  - **End-to-End Pipeline**: Developed both frontend components using C# and backend services with Python and FastAPI, while implementing data pipelines using Dagster.
+  - **Continuous Integration & Deployment**: Championed DevOps initiatives by leveraging Azure Bicep, Docker, and Kubernetes to streamline automated deployments and ensure system reliability in a production environment.

 - **Auth0/AWS Cognito Embedded Single Sign-On**
   Developed a federated identity solution enabling a seamless SSO experience for embedding the Sage product, with automated CI/CD pipelines ensuring secure and efficient deployment.